OD728/CleanTwitch/README.md

 - **All core Twitch features**

 ## 🛠️ Customization

+### ⚠️ Important Usage Tips

+Since this CSS hides follow/unfollow buttons, you'll need to **temporarily disable the CSS in Stylus** when you want to:
+- Follow or unfollow a streamer
+- Use the share button on channel pages

+Simply toggle the style off in your extension, perform the action, then re-enable it.

+### Keeping Specific Elements

 Want to keep some elements?
 Simply comment out or remove the corresponding CSS rules: